rdk824/terraform-aws-multi-account/README.md

 The automation scripts read `~/.aws/config` to get the *region* and *output* format.

 ### AWS Profile
-You need to modify `AWS_PROFILE` [Makefile](https://github.com/rdansou/terraform-aws-multi-account/blob/master/Makefile) if you're using a profile name different from `default`.
+You need to add `AWS_PROFILE=profile_name` in [Makefile](https://github.com/rdansou/terraform-aws-multi-account/blob/master/Makefile) if you're using a profile name different from `default`.

 ### How to deploy a resource?
 Let's assumes that you want to deploy [Network resources](https://github.com/rdansou/terraform-aws-multi-account/tree/master/resources/networking) in production.